Detailed Explanation of Component Decorator Identifiers

 @regClass()

-// Standard writing of decorator properties, suitable for complete functional requirements such as displaying Tips or Chinese aliases for properties in the IDE
+// Standard way to write decorator properties, suitable for full functional requirements like showing Tips or Chinese aliases in the IDE.

-@property({ type: String, caption: "Alias for display in the IDE", tips: "This is a text object, only text can be entered" })
+@property({ type: String, caption: "Alias for IDE display", tips: "This is a text object, only text can be entered." })

 public text1: string = "";